Skip to main content

 • write reports and make presentations to customers and senior management

-• identify new methods and opportunities for sales campaigns
+• identify opportunities for sales and marketing campaigns

-• forecast sales targets and make sure they're met
+• forecast sales targets and help plan how to meet them

-• run training for business developers and junior sales teams
+• run training workshops for business development teams

 Working environment